-They’re a lot like shows on radio stations, with the difference that starting a podcast is something everyone can do.
+They're a lot like shows on radio stations, with the difference that starting a podcast is something everyone can do.
 This medium is simply great for independent creators as it allows you to launch your career with a minimal budget.
-Podcasting goals differ from person to person, so it’s just as great of a hobby as it is a source of income.
-The latter, however, requires a lot more effort and organization which we’ll discuss as we go.
+Podcasting goals differ from person to person, so it's just as great of a hobby as it is a source of income.
+The latter, however, requires a lot more effort and organization, which we'll discuss below.

-Monologue, storytelling, co-host conversation and interview are the most popular podcast types.
-There is no right format as it greatly depends on the podcast topic and the way you unfold it.
-Both interview and conversational podcasts require additional planning and preparation.
-When brainstorming podcast topic ideas, consider the format in which your chosen theme will work the best as well as your desire to create content in that style.
+However, keep in mind that both interview and conversational podcasts require additional planning and preparation.
+When brainstorming podcast topic ideas, consider the format in which your chosen theme will work the best and stick to it.

 How to make a podcast

 Now that we’ve figured out what a podcast is and how it works, let’s get into the technicalities of how to make one.

 Purchasing podcasting equipment isn’t an option for many novice podcast creators.
 And this is when AI-powered podcast recording software comes into play.
 Podcastle is one fine example of an audio content creation platform that covers all the stages of podcast production.
 Plus, it’s free.
 Let’s see how it can help at each step of podcast creation.

 Regardless of a podcast app or software you use, it’s best to record in a small, abundantly furnished room to avoid echo and reverb.
 Podcastle is available both online and on iOS, so all you need to record your podcast episode is a laptop or an iPhone.